 A particularly vulnerable segment of the community in South Thurston is those who are unhoused.
 The Thurston Regional Planning Council defines homelessness as living unsheltered, in a vehicle, or in emergency or transitional housing ("Homeless census," n.d.).
 The Thurston County Homeless Crisis Response System, in partnership with community volunteers, conducts an annual count of homeless individuals living in the county called a Point-In-Time Count (PIT).
-The Point-In-Time Count takes place over one week starting on the third Thursday of January and is made up of a series of events where unhoused community members can complete surveys specifically asking where they stayed on the third Thursday night of January to count those who are unsheltered, in transitional housing, or in emergency shelters at a specific point in time ("2024 Point-in-time," 2024).
+The Point-In-Time Count takes place over one week starting on the third Thursday of January and is made up of a series of events where unsheltered community members can complete surveys specifically asking where they stayed on the third Thursday night of January to count the unsheltered population at a specific point in time ("2024 Point-in-time," 2024).
 According to the PIT, as of August 2024, 864 individuals were experiencing homelessness in Thurston County.
 Out of approximately 300,000 residents across Thurston County, 864 is a relatively low number.
 However, those individuals and groups have very little, to no control over their immediate environment and are most susceptible to the impacts of wildfire.
 If they are unfortunate enough to experience wildfire, the results are usually devastating.
 Providing fire-safe spaces as well as fire education opportunities to reduce the risk of accidental fires, set by these communities are important considerations of the CWPP.